 The Group is exposed to changes in prices of our main raw materials, primarily energy, aluminum and steel.
-Production costs in our Metal Packaging division are exposed to changes in prices of our main raw materials, primarily aluminum and steel.
+Production costs in our Metal Beverage Packaging division are exposed to changes in prices of our main raw materials, primarily aluminum and steel.
 Aluminum ingot is traded daily as a commodity on the London Metal Exchange, which has historically been subject to significant price volatility.
 Because aluminum is priced in U.S. dollars, fluctuations in the U.S. dollar/euro rate also affect the euro cost of aluminum ingot.
-The price and foreign currency risk on the aluminum purchases in Metal Packaging Europe and Metal Packaging Americas are hedged by entering into swaps under which we pay fixed euro and U.S. dollar prices, respectively.
-In contrast, the hedging market for steel, and in particular that for coking coal, is a relatively new market which does not have the depth of the aluminum market and as a consequence, there might be limitations to placing hedges in the market.
-The majority of our steel purchases are obtained under one-year contracts with prices that are usually fixed in advance.
-When such contracts are renewed in the future, our steel costs under such contracts will be subject to prevailing global steel and/or tinplate prices at the time of renewal, which may be different from historical prices.
-Furthermore, the relative price of oil and its by-products may materially impact our business, affecting our transport, lacquer and ink costs.
+The price and foreign currency risk on the aluminum purchases in Metal Beverage Packaging Europe and Metal Beverage Packaging Americas are hedged by entering into swaps under which we pay fixed euro and U.S. dollar prices, respectively.
+Steel price has a variable cost associated with its raw material components, coking coal and iron ore.
+Similarly to aluminum ingots, coking coal and iron ore are priced in U.S. dollars.
+The price and foreign currency risk on the steel purchases in Metal Beverage Packaging Europe are hedged by entering into swaps under which we pay fixed euro.
+The hedging market for coking coal is a relatively new market which does not have the depth of the aluminum market and as a consequence, there might be limitations to placing hedges in the market.
+Furthermore, the relative price of oil and its by products may materially impact our business, affecting our transport, lacquer and ink costs.